Sitecore/jss/docs/data/routes/docs/nextjs/getting-started/walkthrough-dotnetnew/en.md

    The `.\init.ps1` script provides:

-   * A valid privately signed wildcard certificate for `*.myproject.localhost`.
+   * A valid/trusted privately signed wildcard certificate for `*.myproject.localhost`.

      > On local environments, Sitecore instances are installed using privately signed certificates. `.\init.ps1` generates certificates using  the `mkcert` utility.
 Node.js rejects these certificates because their root CAs are not known.
      >